meJevin/PVScan/README.md

 Desktop client is implemented via WPF (C#)

 ## Back-end
-Spports an optional creation of user profile to sync barcodes across devices.
+Supports an optional creation of user profile to sync barcodes across devices.
 Implemented via ASP.NET (C#)

 ### Authorization server
 IdentityServer 4 is used on authorization server to provide OAuth + OpenIDConnect support.
 This is where you register, login, logout.